Last Updated: 01 December 2022

-Captain Kidd is a free font that also looks alot like the original Hocus Pocus logo font.
-One great thing about it is that it's completely free to use for personal use.
+Captain Kidd is an alternative that also looks alot like the original Hocus Pocus logo font.
+One great thing about it is that it’s completely free to use for personal use.
+It was created using the Macromedia Fontographer Application and was originally released as a freeware font back in November 2002.
+It contains only Uppercase glyphs, which is sufficient to recreate an exact replica of the original Hocus Pocus logo.
 You can view the full character map for this font by heading over to this page on our website.
-To download your very own free copy of this font simply click on the green Download button below:
+To download your very own free copy of this font simply click on the green Download button below.

 Hocus Pocus is a family and comedy movie that was released in the USA on 16 July 1993.
 The production company responsible for this movie was none other than Walt Disney Productions, and it was directed by Kenny Ortega.
 Bette Midler, Sarah Jessica Parker and Kathy Najimy are the three main stars.
 The central plot for the movie starts in Salem, Massachusetts in 1693.
 During this time three witches cast a spell on one of the local towns people (Emily Binx) to steal away her youth.
 This ultimately kills her.
 The three witches are then sentences to death.
 Fast forward to the modern age, and the witches are accidentally brought back to life by local LA resident Max Dennison.
 The rest of the movie revolves around attempts to recapture the witches and send them back to the grave.